Provision throughput on containers and databases

 The following examples demonstrate where it's preferred to provision throughput at the database level:

 Sharing a database’s provisioned throughput across a set of containers is useful for a multitenant application.
 Each user can be represented by a distinct Azure Cosmos container.

-Sharing a database’s provisioned throughput across a set of containers is useful when you are migrating a NoSQL database (such as MongoDB, Cassandra) hosted from a cluster of VMs or from on-premises physical servers to Azure Cosmos DB.
-You can think of the provisioned throughput configured on your Azure Cosmos database as a logical equivalent (but more cost-effective and elastic) to that of the compute capacity of your MongoDB or Cassandra cluster.
+Sharing a database’s provisioned throughput across a set of containers is useful when you migrate a NoSQL database, such as MongoDB or Cassandra, hosted on a cluster of VMs or from on-premises physical servers to Azure Cosmos DB.
+Think of the provisioned throughput configured on your Azure Cosmos database as a logical equivalent, but more cost-effective and elastic, to that of the compute capacity of your MongoDB or Cassandra cluster.

 All containers created inside a database with provisioned throughput must be created with a partition key.
 At any given point of time, the throughput allocated to a container within a database is distributed across all the logical partitions of that container.
 When you have containers that share provisioned throughput on a database, you can't selectively apply the throughput to a specific container or a logical partition.

 If the workload on a logical partition consumes more than the throughput that's allocated to a specific logical partition, your operations are rate-limited.
 When rate-limiting occurs, you can either increase the throughput for the entire database or retry the operations.
 For more information on partitioning, see Logical partitions.